WMaia9/rent-prediction/README.md

 Usage
 -----------------------

-* Run `mkdir processed` to create a directory for our processed datasets.
 * Run `python assemble.py` to combine the `sp+sao-paulo+centro`,  `sp+sao-paulo+zona-leste`,  `sp+sao-paulo+zona-norte`, `sp+sao-paulo+zona-oest` and `sp+sao-paulo+zona-sul` datasets.
     * This will create `sp.csv` in the `processed` folder.
 * Run `python annotate.py`.